iterative/dvc.org/content/docs/dvclive/live/log_plot.md

 - `name` - Name of the output file.

-- `datapoints` - List of dictionaries containing the data for the plot.
+- `datapoints` - Pandas DataFrame, Numpy Array or List of dictionaries containing the data for the plot.

 - `x` - Name of the key (present in the dictionaries) to use as the `x` axis.